 The history of the building and its architecture has been skillfully documented by Livady Architects in 2013.
 The Finnish document can be accessed here.

 In the course of 2020-2022, the Tiina and Antti Herlin Foundation will carefully refurbish the old building, paying respect to its unique cultural value and historical layers.
-The renovation will begin from the outside walls and roof in summer 2020, and is expected to be ready by the summer of 2022.
+The renovation has begun from the outside walls and roof in summer 2020, and is expected to be ready by the summer of 2022.

 The villa will be renovated to house a group of foundations and other not-for-profit organizations, as well as a multidisciplinary community of researchers.
 The villa’s doors will also open to the people of Helsinki.

 The shared mission of all future activities in Puistokatu 4 is to promote the understanding of the global environmental crisis and enable a space for building a more sustainable future for all.

 Puistokatu 4 as a programme and an event site will be a joint effort by the Tiina and Antti Herlin Foundation and the Maj & Tor Nessling Foundation.

 Please visit the Puistokatu 4 website to learn more about the programme, watch a short documentary about the villa by Virpi Suutari, and join future activities.